-The various computers and consoles are then linked, via standard CAT7 cable, to a central DDX switch.
+The various computers and consoles are then linked, via CAT6a or CAT7 cable with S/FTP, S/STP or PiMF shielding (see Appendix 1 for details), to a central DDX switch.
 Each user can then, subject to the privileges granted by the admin, gain quick access to any of the required computers.